-As significant purchasers of commercial insurance, cities can send a powerful message to the industry by demanding the companies they purchase insurance from stop propping up climate-killing fossil fuels, and they have the leverage to do so.
+As significant purchasers of commercial insurance, municipalities can send a strong message to the US insurance industry by demanding their carriers stop financing climate-killing fossil fuels.

 Annual insurance contract renewals present regular opportunities to bring these demands to insurers and provide clear deadlines for them.
-And because the insurance market is competitive, with an increasing number of insurance companies that have made commitments or enacted policies to divest and stop underwriting fossil fuels, cities have choices that are safer for the climate outside of major U.S. insurers.
+And with an increasing number of global insurance companies operating in North America have enacted policies to divest and stop underwriting fossil fuels, municipalities have choices that are safer for the climate than major U.S. insurance carrier options.

 San Francisco was the first U.S. city to pass a resolution to cut ties with insurers that are investing in or insuring coal and tar sands companies and projects.
 The resolution recognizes that insurance companies’ support of dirty energy projects accelerates climate change and pledges that the city will purchase its commercial insurance from companies that are committed to action on climate change

 The City of Paris passed a resolution in 2018 calling on major insurers to end support for the coal industry, citing its impact on climate change and the pollution that causes 23,000 premature deaths across Europe every year.

 Elected officials, risk managers, and sustainability officers can all be a part of this solution.
 Aligning your city’s insurance procurement policies with other sustainability goals makes sense and is a real solution from the public sector.
 Why buy insurance against the risks from climate change from the same insurance companies that are making the problem worse by financing fossil fuels?